-A couple of weeks ago, I made these pumpkin donuts topped with cinnamon and sugar and all three of my boys (and me, let’s be honest) went nuts over them.
+A couple of weeks ago, I made these pumpkin donuts topped with cinnamon and sugar and everyone went nuts over them.
 They were so good, in fact, that I’ve decided to make them Christmas morning for my whole family when we’re all home together for the holidays.
-Rest assured, this will be no easy task given the number of mouths I have to feed, but there’s so good it’s worth it.
+This will be no easy task given the number of mouths I have to feed, but there’s so good it’s worth it.

 I’m also no dummy.
 I’m not about to feed an army of faces with a fussy, complicated recipe on Christmas morning.
 Instead, this recipe is quite simple and comprised of pretty common ingredients probably found in your pantry.
 You might have to buy a donut pan (I’ve got this 6 cavity pan and this 12 mini cavity pan) if you don’t keep one of those on hand, but beyond that you’re golden.